corrode/corrode.github.io/content/blog/ugly/index.md

 API_KEY=12345-abcde-67890-fghij
 ```

-The goal is to parse the above file and return a data structure that contains the key-value pairs.
+The goal is to parse the above content from a file called `.env` and return a data structure that contains the key-value pairs.

 I invite you to write your own version first.
 As a little hint, consider the edge-cases, which could occur.